heondo/portfolio/content/articles/laravel-websockets-nginx-docker.md

 So I did what any developer does, Google how to do X with Y. After failing, I looked up how to do X with Y and Z, and X with ❅.
 More failing, until I stumbled upon a wonderful [article](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71) with many claps and a [Github Repo](https://github.com/wmnnd/nginx-certbot) for the script file with many stars to go with it.

 I followed them to a T and what do you know, I was able to visit my HTTPS website, with a wonderful lock.
 Fiddle with your .env files and Laravel configuration to match the new production/HTTPS environment.
-Now, here is where the `403 email invalid signature` appeared and caused my client to throw various errors when attempting to connect to the websockets channel.
+Now, here is where the <code>403 email invalid signature</code> appeared and caused my client to throw various errors when attempting to connect to the websockets channel.

 <h2 id="invalid-signature">
 403 Invalid Signature and Email Verification